dguest/atlas-dl/_episodes/01-basic-repo.md

 objectives:
 - "Remind you how to create a _very basic_ repository"
 - "Add your credentials to CERN's Gitlab"
-- "Push your simple readme"
+- "Push your simple `README.md`"
 questions:
 - "How do I create a simple repository?"
 keypoints:
 - "_Always_ add a `README.md` file to your repositry"
+- "Write verbose and useful commit messages."

 hidden: false